Hey everybody, and welcome to PT Pioneer.

 - PT Minder

-All of these come with various features and pricing packages, so it’s best to sit down and evaluate which one would be the best for you.
+All of these come with various features and pricing packages, so it’s best to evaluate which would be the best for you.

-Gains are made in the kitchen, as the old adage goes.
+Gains are made in the kitchen, as the adage goes.

 This is true from a client’s perspective because while exercise is the key to health and fitness, nutrition is the door.